caioarantes/ravi-qgis-plugin/README.md

 ### Step 3: Load and select the area of interest (AOI)
 ![Step 3](media/step3.png)
 - Select an AOI by loading a shapefile or GeoJSON file.
-- Ensure the geometry is valid (Polygon or MultiPolygon).
+- Ensure the geometry is valid (Polygon or MultiPolygon only).
 - Add a Google Maps layer to the QGIS canvas for better visualization and context.
-- Create a new AOI based on the current canvas extent.
-- Use the **Build AOI from Canvas Extent** button to automatically generate an AOI polygon.
+- Use the **Build AOI from Canvas Extent** button to automatically generate a new AOI based on the current canvas extent.

 ### Step 4: Define time range for imagery search
 ![Step 4](media/step4.png)